 What is Green Film Making?

 Green film making simply means leaving as little environmental impact on the planet as possible while producing your film.
-Aside from clear environmental benefits of making your film production greener, higher sustainable standards lead to: recognition from peers, audiences, investors, stakeholders and NGOs.
-It reduces reputational risk and enhances competitiveness.
+It’s a myth that sustainability will come with a price tag, often the opposite is true.
+Aside from clear environmental benefits of making your film production greener, higher sustainable standards lead to: significant cost reduction in many different aspects, increased efficiency and time-saving as well as recognition from peers.
 Taking the lead in sustainability also means you’ll stay on top of existing regulatory requirements and ahead of future legislation.